imriyakri/Food-To-Go/README.md

 ```
 git clone https://github.com/imriyakri/Food-To-Go-.git
 ```

-- Go to the directory
 - Run the index.html file
 - Navigate the website in different modes(desktop or mobile)

 <br>

-## Happy Coding!